SMak06/Portfolio/README.md

 One of the major blogs for the website describing the 3 Continent program is up and running but again is not fully complete as my program hasn't even reached the half way.
 Although, I have addressed most of the major things that I believe are important.

+Update, 21 May 2019: The Blog stands complete featuring only the London portion of the program.
+And as promised, the website is live before CyberPunk 2077, lol.
+It is still unfinished but it's better to have something live than nothing at all.

 # The 3C Guide I Wish I had
 https://smak06.github.io/Portfolio/blog.html